ephread/inkgd/docs/source/advanced/editor_plugin/ink_panel.rst

 Story tab
 ---------

-In the Ink panel, select the *Story* tab to let the plugin manage Ink stories in the project.
+In the Ink panel, select the *Story* tab to manage Ink stories in the project.

 .. note::